What to do before a flood:

 What is flooding

-Flooding is when rivers, creeks, or channels are overtopped and spill onto dry land.
+Flooding is when rivers, creeks, or channels are overtopped and spill onto normally dry land.
+Flooding is a natural event, and there are 3 types of flooding that can affect Newcastle including:

-What is a floodplain?
+What is a floodplain and overland flow?

 Overland flow occurs when runoff from heavy rainfall runs across the land either before it enters a waterway or after a waterway breaks its banks.
 Overland flow tends to affect localised areas during flash flooding.